Route to Purchase

 When considering a new supplier, it is the responsibility of the initiating Department to satisfy itself that the supplier will be able to deliver the goods or services required, as well as not bring the College into disrepute.

-When carrying out any due diligence on a potential new supplier, financial credit checks can be carried out by Purchasing on request, and thought should be given to whether the company is considered a Small or Medium Enterprise (SME), to help encourage small or local businesses, as well as considering whether their corporate policies such as those covering Health and Safety, Equality and Diversity, Modern Slavery, Bribery and Quality Assurance reflect the College’s values.
+When carrying out any due diligence on a potential new supplier, financial credit checks can be carried out by Procurement on request, and thought should be given to whether the company is considered a Small or Medium Enterprise (SME), to help encourage small or local businesses, as well as considering whether their corporate policies such as those covering Health and Safety, Equality and Diversity, Modern Slavery, Bribery and Quality Assurance reflect the College’s values.

 The new supplier request form can be accessed within ASK